ruby-processing/ruby-processing.github.io/_posts/2015-10-25-processing_api.md

 end
 {% endhighlight %}

-Here is the same sketch without the class wrapper (matches processing ide version), except that we need to explicitly put size and sketch in settings.
+Here is the same sketch without the class wrapper (matches processing ide version), except that we need to explicitly put size and smooth in settings.

 {% highlight ruby %}